Try to get "free" financial aid first. Free financial aid is the type of aid that you do not need to repay.

 FAFSA Deadlines

-• October 1—Complete the FAFSA as soon as you can after October 1.
+• November 21—Complete the FAFSA as soon as you can after November 21.

-NOTE: Students can begin to apply for financial aid for 2024-25 by filling out the FAFSA in January.
+NOTE: Students can begin to apply for financial aid for 2025-26 by filling out the FAFSA.
 Usually, the FAFSA is available to complete as of October 1.
-This year, due to FAFSA Simplification, the application will be delayed.
+This year the application was released on November 21.

 • May 1—You must complete the FAFSA to be considered for a Pennsylvania State Grant.